History of Mylnhurst – From its Victorian beginning to thriving Preparatory School

 The Greaves-Blake’s nearest neighbour was Henry Vickers, the Lord Mayor of Sheffield in 1860, who lived at Holmwood 500 metres to the SW overlooking Ecclesall Woods.
 After the death of his first wife, William married Rebecca Jessop in 1869, the daughter of Thomas Jessop steel maker and founder of Jessop Hospital and they moved into Mylnhurst in 1883.

 Mylnhurst was built following the neo gothic style, costing £14,000, a considerable amount at the time.
 The house was large for a family home, but the Greaves-Blakes needed the space as they had twelve children.
-Mylnhurst was renowned for its large beautiful gardens, with lake, Japanese garden, greenhouses and vinery.
+Mylnhurst was renowned for its large beautiful gardens, with a lake, Japanese garden, greenhouses and vinery.
 The early part of the 1900s saw a considerable parcel of land sold off to create the housing on Button Hill and Millhouses Lane and the lake was filled in at this time.

 In 1908 Major Greaves-Blake’s son Philip married Dorothy Barbour and they were gifted a piece of land to construct their own home, known as Button Hill House at 1 Woodholm Road.